ShawnGeorge03/CSCB07-MockShell/README.md

 # CSCB07-MockShell-V1

-This is a mock shell built in Java built by @ShawnGeorge03, [name], [name] and Keshavaa Shaiskandan.
+This is a mock shell built in Java built by Shawn Santhoshgeorge, [name], [name] and Keshavaa Shaiskandan.

 We utilized the Object orientated design principle along with the following design patterns.